TERREMEMBER/znbase/docs/content/v2.2/deploy/public-clouds/aws/cloudformation.md

   --region <aws-region>
 ```

-From this output, you will be able to get the VPC id and YugabyteDB admin URL.
+From this output, you will be able to get the VPC id and ZNbaseDB admin URL.

 Because the stack creates a security group that restricts access to the database, you might need to update the security group inbound rules if you have trouble connecting to it.
 if you have trouble connecting to the DB.